A Comprehensive Guide to Barge Rates

 The calculation of barge rates, much like any transport cost, is a process that involves multiple elements.
 Rates are not established arbitrarily but result from a meticulous and multi-faceted calculation system influenced by several key parameters.

 Although typically calculated per mile, barge rates can vary extensively depending on the base rate, distance, availability of barges and cargo, demand, weight and volume of cargo, freight class, and the type of cargo.
+It is also important to note that certain commodities and products may have different methods in which they calculate rates.

 Base rate